zhanghuiever/learngit/readme.txt

-Git is a version control system. git is free software distributed ender the GPL!
+Git is a version control system.
+Git is free software distributed ender the GPL!
+Git has a mutable index called-stage.